Wife Swap (British TV series): Boss Swap

 A spin-off, Boss Swap, was broadcast as a series in the UK.
-A pilot for a US series was shown on ABC but was not commissioned.
+A pilot for an American series was shown on ABC but was not commissioned.
 Husband Swap and Vacation Swap pilots were also broadcast in America, but were not picked up for series production.
 In the Netherlands and Belgium Vacation Swap episodes, are produced as "Jouw vakantie, mijn vakantie".

 At least once a husband and a live-in boyfriend swapped while the women stayed with their families.

 X-Change

 There is an ongoing series on China's Hunan Television in which the people being swapped are mostly the eldest children (or in rare cases, youngest or all children) of between 9–16 years old.
 One of these comes from an affluent family, but with behavioural and legal issues, in which they must surrender all technological gadgets and money (except for the allowances left by the opposite family, or any money they earned or collected).
 The other is from a poorer agricultural village, often orphaned or with single parents.
 This show also has celebrity mentors making videos of support for the participants.

 In the Netherlands the same format is being used in KRO's Puberruil, broadcast on NPO3.
 The children are 15–18 years old.
 Most of the time Dutch children are swapped, but there are also episodes named "Puberruil buitenland" where Dutch children are swapped with children in countries like India, Brazil and Sierra Leone.
 Longer episodes are called "Puberruil Xtra".